fyliu/tdm-calculator/docs/local-database.md

 ![Image of Flyway Naming Convention](https://i.stack.imgur.com/sTJeU.png)

-To create a new migration file, run the following from your root directory:
+To create a new migration file, run the following from your server directory:

 ```bash
 ./db/create-migration